Hash (Unix): Description

-When the user gives a command, the shell searches for the command in the path specified in the PATH environmental variable and stores the location in the hash.
-This command can be used to search for the command given.
-The command is built into the shell.
-C shell implements this command in a different way.
+When the user gives a command, the shell searches for the command in a list of locations specified by the PATH environmental variable.
+To avoid this work in future, when a command is found its location is stored in a hash table which is consulted before the search.
+The hash command is used to display or manipulate that hash table, particularly to replace obsolete entries in the rare but possible case that a command is added to the PATH.
+The hash command is built into the shell.
+The C shell implements this command in a different way.